Snakemake executor plugin: slurm

 mem_mb=14000

-instead of the threads parameter.
+Snakemake knows the cpus_per_task, similar to SLURM, as an alternative to threads.
 Parameters in the resources section will take precedence.

 MPI jobs